Akamai housing and transportation

 Housing

-Most interns stay away from home in Akamai-provided housing during the program.
+Most interns reside away from home in program-provided housing during the program.
 Akamai arranges and pays for housing as close to the internship sites as possible.
 Housing is typically double-occupancy (2 interns per room) with two interns of the same gender identity.
-Housing is furnished with kitchen supplies.
+Housing is furnished with kitchen supplies and linens (towels and sheets).
+Overnight guests are not allowed at program-provided housing.
 The Travel Questionnaire section of the application asks about constraints and accessibility needs in relation to housing.

 Transportation